 Therefore, once a person addicted to heroin stops using, their brain is unable to naturally activate the opioid receptors right away.
 Without this activation, the person will feel discomfort and pain.
 Fortunately, the brain can recover to a pre-addiction state.
 In the meantime, a person will have some level of withdrawal symptoms.

 Common withdrawal symptoms during heroin detox include:

 - Stomach pain

 Each person will experience withdrawal differently.
 For instance, one person could have mild symptoms, which are similar to having the flu.
 In contrast, another person could have severe symptoms like hallucinations and seizures.
 The severity of symptoms depends on things like the length of addiction, underlying mental or physical health issues, mixing other substances with heroin, and the dosage of heroin used.

 While these symptoms are not deadly themselves, they could cause a person to relapse due to the discomfort and pain.
 People who have stopped using heroin for a few days are at risk of accidental overdose because they might end up using a higher dose than usual.

 Reach Out Today and Speak with an Addiction Medical Professional

 Medications help ease the severity of withdrawal symptoms, curb cravings, and even prevent overdose in case of a relapse.
-The FDA has approved specific medications for heroin detox in a form of therapy called MAT.
-MAT or medication-assisted treatment specifically combines medications with behavioral therapy.
+The FDA has approved specific medications for heroin detox in a form of therapy called medication-assisted treatment (MAT).
+MAT specifically combines medications with behavioral therapy.